learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

     Now that we have the artist instance, we'll want to again collaborate with the `Artist` class by calling on the `Artist#add_song(some_song)` method.

-### `Artist` class
+### `MP3Importer` class

-It will probably be useful to create a couple of helper methods to assist with the methods below.

-#### `Artist.find_or_create_by_name(name)`

-This class method should take the name that is passed in (remember, it will be a string), and do one of two things.
-Find the artist instance that has that name or create one if it doesn't exist.
-Either way, the return value of the method will be an instance of an artist with the name attribute filled out.

-#### `Artist#add_song(song)`

-This instance method exists to tell the artist about its songs.
-Simply take the `Song` instance that is passed in as an argument and store it in a `songs` array with all the other songs that belong to the artist.
+Build an `MP3Importer` class that parses a directory of files and sends the filenames to a song class to create a library of music with artists that are unique.
+To do this, you'll need two methods: `Mp3Importer#files` and `MP3Importer#import`.
+Your `MP3Importer` class should also have a `path` attribute that gets set on initialization.

+You should write code that responds to `MP3Importer.new('./spec/fixtures').import`.
+Google around for how to get a list of files in a directory!
+Make sure you only get `.mp3` files.

+Since we have to send the filenames to the `Song` class, we'll end up calling the following code in the `#import` method:
+`Song.new_by_filename(some_filename)`.
+This will send us to the `Song` class, specifically `Song.new_by_filename` and handle the creation of `Song` instances and their associated `Artist` instances.

 ### Conclusion

 These are just a few hints and guidelines to help you through this lab.
-Rely on the guides here, refer to the previous Code Along on object relations, and **read the test output and test files**.
+Rely on the guides here, refer to the previous lessons on object relations, and **read the test output and test files**.
 Never forget to ask a question on Learn if you are stuck.
 Good luck!